My Ultimate Reading List

 The Unix and Linux System Administration Handbook (Nemeth +)

-- A classic reference to have on hand.
+- Not a page turner, but good to have on hand.

 -